poseidon-framework/poseidon-schema/README.md

-# Poseidon: DAG Genotype Data Organisation
+# Poseidon: Genotype Data Organisation

 Poseidon is a solution for genotype data organisation established within the Department of Archaeogenetics at the Max Planck Institute for the Science of Human History (MPI-SHH) in Jena.